 Okay, now that you know when to visit (or now that I’ve further confused you and made the decision even more complicated), let’s figure out what you should experience…

 Jingle Cruise – Jingle Cruise debuted in 2013, and is expected to expand even further in 2014!
-Jingle Cruise is a holiday overlay of the beloved Jungle Cruise attraction at Walt Disney World.
-This overlay won’t be one in the traditional sense of the attraction receiving a bunch of decorations on its show scenes, but will instead feature a new Christmas-themed spiel from the skippers, who are “homesick” and wanting to celebrate Christmas.
+Jingle Cruise is a holiday overlay of the Jungle Cruise attraction at Walt Disney World.
+This overlay isn’t one in the traditional sense of the attraction receiving a bunch of decorations on its show scenes, but will instead feature a new Christmas-themed spiel from the skippers, who are “homesick” and wanting to celebrate Christmas.
 The queue will be decorated and the boats will receive Christmas-inspired names.
 While holiday overlays are divisive, we are big fans of the idea here and thought the Disneyland version last year was very well done, although definitely could have used more detail to flesh it out.
 The concept is minimally invasive, with its main component executed by the skippers, and it should be a ton of fun for repeat guests.

-Castle Dream Lights – Even if you’re not attending Mickey’s Very Merry Christmas Party, you can enjoy the gorgeous Castle Dream Lights from early November until early January in a show beginning at dusk called Cinderella’s Holiday Wish.
-During this show, characters will turn on these beautiful icicle lights (they’re nothing like the tacky ones your neighbors have hanging from their gutters!) adorning Cinderella Castle.
+Castle Dream Lights – Even if you’re not attending Mickey’s Very Merry Christmas Party, you can enjoy the gorgeous Castle Dream Lights from early November until early January in a show beginning at dusk.

 Offerings during the party include: